amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/02_autonomy/02_next_mindset/patience.09.md

  * Life hardship patience
  * Interpersonal patience

 A daily hassle event would be something like getting stuck in morning traffic.
-It can make us feel impatient, nervous we’re not going to get somewhere on time.
-Impatience doesn’t get us to our destination any quicker.
+It can make us feel impatient, and perhaps even nervous we’re not going to get somewhere on time.
+However, impatience doesn’t get us to our destination any quicker.
+In fact, it could make us drive more recklessly and dangerously.
 It’s better to use the time productively—put on an audiobook or a podcast.

-A life hardship event would be something like losing our jobs or a cancer diagnosis.
-These are more challenging because they permeate through every part of our day-to-day living and even when on a different task lurk in the background.
+A life hardship event would be something like losing our jobs or getting a cancer diagnosis.
+These are more challenging because they permeate through every part of our day-to-day living and may lurk in the background even if we’re focused on a task.

 An interpersonal hardship event is between two or more people.
 A parent teaching their son or daughter how to drive is an interpersonal event.
 Both sides need patience, the parent to be a good teacher, and the son/daughter to be a good student.